 Stuffed bears hold hearts that say “I love you”, flowers and candy are stuffed to the brim at check-out counter racks to celebrate love.
 And school children give each other cards that say things like “You’re swell” and “I dig you.”

 It’s all so, well—sentimental.
 And sweet.
 Like a sugar high.

 Before I come off sounding anti-Valentine’s day, let me clarify that I think the holiday can be a meaningful time to express love to people around you.
 It can be an opportunity for couples to reaffirm their love for each other in a world where we forget to express deep and life-giving words.

 Yet, I do wonder if the “trappings” of love that are found during the month of February (and elsewhere in Western culture) confuse us and get in the way of taking love seriously as Christians.

-1 John 4:8 says, “God is love.”
-How bold for the Apostle John to describe God with one word!
+In the Bible, 1 John 4:8 says, “God is love.”
+How bold for the Apostle John to describe God with just one word!